blt950/where2fly/README.md

 A web service suggesting where to fly next.

 ## Configuration
+- Setup the database `docker exec -it where2fly php artisan migrate`
 - Import the data source Airports & Runways into the SQL directly
 - Remember to setup a cronjob
     ```